yao-matrix/hf-diffusers-sd-finetuning/README.md

 ```

 ###  enviroment set
-   Since devcloud has no NFS support, you need to setup the conda env, build diffuser code, accelerate config in `every node`.
+Since devcloud hasn't support NFS yet, you need to setup the conda env, build diffuser code, accelerate config in `every node`.
 accelerate config in each node.
-   master node, node 0 in 192.168.20.2
+- master node, node 0 in 192.168.20.2
    <img src="assets/3.png" width=800>

-   other nodes, for ex, node 3 in 192.168.23.2
+- other nodes, for example, node 3 in 192.168.23.2
    <img src="assets/4.png" width=800>

 ###  I_MPI_HYDRA_IFACE set
-   Since devcloud has no infiniband, you need to set I_MPI_HYDRA_IFACE explicity in master node(192.168.20.2), or else, mpirun will fail.
+Since devcloud has no infiniband, you need to set I_MPI_HYDRA_IFACE explicity in master node(192.168.20.2), otherwise, mpirun will fail.
 `ifconfig` to get the working NIC port, it's ens786f1 in master node.
 After the setup, you could run mpirun in master node.
    <img src="assets/5.png" width=600>
 ```shell
 export I_MPI_HYDRA_IFACE=ens786f1
 ```